filtercutter/Website/_posts/2013-05-22-filtercutters-orchestra.md

 ---

 This is a concept put together by Filtercutter, with a will to perform Live Dubstep.
+It was made as a collaboration of a friends musicians, and was kind of a unique thing in the Balkan region at the time.
+With all the techy equipment, trippy sounds are done by jam sessioning and experiments on the fly.
 Band was active during 2008. and 2009.
-It was made as o collaboration with a friendly musicians, and was kind of a unique thing in the Balkan region at the time.
-All hardwere equipment, and original tunes done by jam session experiments on the fly.

 mixing desk - sampler - keyboards - drums + microphones